Working with datasets

 Note

-The dataset initialization process will allocate the entire requested amount of disk space but the file system will take up a part of this space.
+The dataset initialization process will allocate the entire requested disk space, though a portion will be used by the file system.
 Specify the dataset size in GB rounded up to the nearest integer.

 Tip

-The larger is the disk allocated for the dataset, the higher is the data read speed.
+The more disk space is allocated for a dataset, the higher is the data read speed.

-During initialization, the dataset makes a one-time connection to the project with read and write access.
-If the code in the dataset initialization cell executes successfully, the dataset is saved and reconnected with read-only access.
-If an error occurs during initialization, the dataset will be disconnected and deleted.
+During initialization, the dataset gets a one-time read and write connection to the project.
+If the code in the dataset initialization cell runs successfully, the dataset is saved and reconnected with read-only access permissions.
+If initialization fails, the dataset will be disconnected and deleted.

-This method is also good for creating a dataset with data from an Yandex Object Storage bucket or another object storage attached to the storage via an S3 connector.
+You can also use this method to create a dataset with data from a Yandex Object Storage bucket or another object storage attached to the storage via an S3 connector.

 folder: